Principal Investigator

 Ellie is a graduate student and clinical research fellow at the University of Southampton and Imperial College London, co-advised by Drs.
 Rehm and O’Donnell-Luria.
 She is a clinician utilising genome and exome data for rare disease diagnostics and novel gene discovery.
 Her work focuses on utilising large disease cohorts across the globe and constraint metrics to identify novel disease genes.
 Her research benefits from strong links with functional wet labs at the University of Portsmouth, UK.

 2021-2023: Emily was a postdoctoral research fellow that graduated magna cum laude with Highest Honors in Human Evolutionary Biology from Harvard University.
 She received her M.D./Ph.D. from Columbia University College of Physicians and Surgeons; for her doctoral dissertation, she investigated the diagnostic utility of exome sequencing for kidney disease.
-In addition, she is an active member and Biocurator for multiple ClinGen Clinical Domain Working Group, including the Aminoacidopathy, Cerebral Creatine Deficiency Syndromes, and Urea Cycle Disorder Expert Panels.
+In addition, she was an active member and Biocurator for multiple ClinGen Clinical Domain Working Group, including the Aminoacidopathy, Cerebral Creatine Deficiency Syndromes, and Urea Cycle Disorder Expert Panels.
 She hopes to pursue a career as a physician-scientist in pediatrics and medical genetics, helping advance the care of individuals with rare genetic diseases and their families through conducting bench-to-bedside research.

 2020-2022: William was working in the group as an associate computational scientist on processing and delivery of rare disease datasets with the Broad Center for Mendelian Genomics, improving the gnomAD resource, and understanding the role of unannotated genes in human disease.